-Impact on Community Health and Safety
+5.1.9 Impact on Community Health and Safety

 Experience shows that because of its nature and scale, project like GSS's can be expected to have a limited interface with the local community and as a result will have minimal impact on the safety and health of local communities.
 During the construction stage of the project, there will be an influx of workmen and labours, with some of them being from different socio-cultural settings as compared to the villages around site.
-In the case that hygienic conditions are not maintained at the construction site, there may be a vector borne and other ailments in the immediate vicinity.
-Unless proper sensitisation of neighbouring communities is undertaken and appropriate safeguards are adopted, there is a possibility for increase in sexually transmitted diseases, though the possibility appears quite remote.
+In the case that hygienic conditions are not maintained at the construction site, there may be a cause for vector borne diseases and other ailments in the immediate vicinity.
+Unless proper sensitisation of neighbouring communities is undertaken and appropriate safeguards are adopted, there is a possibility for increase in sexually transmitted diseases, although the possibility appears quite remote.

-The site clearing activities and construction activities (involving fill materials, brick and concreting work) would result in emissions of dust and noise, discharge of sanitary waste water and potential littering from labour quarters during a short phase of around 6 months and has a potential to contribute to additional nuisance levels for the local community.
-However, there is no people living close to the site and the habitation (tola's) of Bido village being located at a distance of 100 m, no significant health related impacts are expected to the communities in the area.
-The increase in vehicular movements as a result of plying of construction vehicles on the adjoining site access road would add to the risk of accidents in which local villagers may be involved.
-In addition, the GSS project would have incoming and outgoing transmission lines (132KV), house transformers and associated equipment which has the potential to create electro-magnetic fields (EMF).
+The site clearing activities and construction activities (site clearance, involving fill materials, brick and concreting work and removal of C&D waste) would result in emissions of dust and noise, discharge of sanitary waste water and potential littering from labour quarters for around 12 months and has a potential to contribute to additional nuisance levels for the community and households located immediately adjacent to site.
+However, there is no fence line community present and nearest habitation with respect to the project site is at 280 m of Maheshjora village.
+Therefore, no significant health related impacts are expected on the communities in the area.
+The increase in vehicular movements as a result of plying of construction vehicles on the adjoining highway and the site access road would add to the risk of accidents in which local villagers may be involved.
+In addition, the GSS project would have incoming and outgoing transmission lines (132KV), house transformers and associated equipment that has the potential to create electro-magnetic fields (EMF).
 Although there is a public concern over the potential health effects associated with the exposure to EMF, empirical data is insufficient to demonstrate adverse health impacts from typical EMF levels originating from high voltage power lines and substation equipment.
 Considering good construction practices and planned embedded measures for mitigating these impacts, the overall significance of community health and safety impacts can be rated to be minor.

-Occupational, Health and Safety
+5.1.10 Occupational, Health and Safety

-During the construction phase of the project, about 50 workers would be involved in construction related activities, some of which are inherently unsafe, unless adequate precautions and safeguards are adopted by the workers and construction site contractors.
-Safety issues related to construction of the GSS at Chakulia may involve physical hazards like working at height, exposure to heat, particulate matter, noise and vibration, collision with vehicles/moving equipment; exposure to electrical hazards; exposure to chemicals hazards (both inhalation and physical contact) like organic solvent vapours, reactive and toxic chemicals (acids's, bases, insecticides, etc.).
+During construction phase of the project, about 50 workers would be involved in construction related activities, some of which are inherently unsafe, unless adequate precautions and safeguards are adopted by the workers and construction site contractors.
+Safety issues related to construction of the GSS at Hansdiha may involve physical hazards like working at height, exposure to heat, particulate matter, noise and vibration, collision with vehicles/moving equipment; exposure to electrical hazards; exposure to chemicals hazards (both inhalation and physical contact) like organic solvent vapours, reactive and toxic chemicals (acid, bases, insecticides, etc.).
 Such occupation hazards would vary with the nature of work undertaken by the workmen, as they may be employed by different contractors responsible for doing a particular component of the work.